RotemZel/communicate-wheat-forecasts/README.md

 ## This Repository

-This repository presents **Stage 4** of AGRICAF: explainability and communication of forecasts across multiple audience levels.
+This repository presents **Stages 3 + 4** of AGRICAF: Price forecasts & explainability and communication of forecasts across multiple audience levels.

 ![AGRICAF Workflow](https://github.com/user-attachments/assets/a381b98b-4de1-4db5-9629-bce9c4fa77a4)